UniteCT to offer emergency rental assistance

 • Applicant is subleasing the unit.

-• Applicant does not provide supporting documentation necessary to determine compliance with the eligibility requirements and support of amount of assistance required.
+• Applicant does not provide supporting documentation necessary to determine compliance with the eligibility requirements and support of the amount of assistance required.

 Tenants and/or landlords can apply.
 They will need to work together to complete the resident’s application.
 You can search for your city’s AMI using the table below.